|reichorn on Back In the Saddle Again|

 “But you see, lads, I don’t care,” Ciarán brayed.
 “Work it out amongst yourselves!”

-Ethan found their mother at the threshold of the common room.
+They ran into Ethan at the threshold of the common room.
 Jerome’s older brother looked more and more like their father each time Jerome returned home.
-Maurizio Casterdi, an Ilanavarian merchant from Nevegas, had left them all—excepting Loren, who alone took after their mother, small, slender, and fair—with a foreign look as well as a foreign name, but none more so than Ethan, the oldest.
+Maurizio Casterdi, an Ilanavarian merchant from Nevegas, had left them all—excepting Loren, who alone took after their mother: small, slender, and fair—with a foreign look as well as a foreign name, but none more so than Ethan, the oldest.

 “There you are,” Ethan said to Mother.
 He greeted Signor Scalpada distractedly, ducking his head in the merchant’s direction.
 He didn’t so much as glance at Jerome, apparently taking him for one of the signor’s men despite his cassock.
 “Where are the girls?”